-If a lease contains an option to renew or an automatic renewal provision, a tenant must be notified in writing of a rent increase at least 60 days before the end of the lease term. (§55.1-1204) Eviction:
+If a lease contains an option to renew or an automatic renewal provision, a tenant must be notified in writing of a rent increase or nonrenewal at least 60 days before the end of the lease term.
+This only applies when a landlord owns more than four rental units or more than 10% percent interest in more than four rental units in the Commonwealth. ($\frac{55.1}{1204(K)}$) Eviction:

 A landlord may not evict a tenant without following the court eviction process.
 The landlord first sends a written notice and next the landlord files an unlawful detainer lawsuit.
 The landlord must get a court order of possession, followed by a Writ of Eviction that is served by the Sheriff. (§§55.1-1245, 1252).
 A tenant not getting paid due to a federal shutdown of 14 or more days can get an eviction lawsuit for nonpayment of rent postponed for 60 days. (§44-209) Unlawful Exclusion, Interruption of Essential Services, and Unlivable Premises: A Landlord may not unlawfully exclude a tenant from the premises, interrupt an essential service, or make the unit unlivable.
-If this happens, the tenant may sue the landlord in General District Court and get an initial court hearing in five calendar days.
+If this happens, the tenant may sue the landlord in General District Court and get an initial court hearing within five calendar days.
 At this hearing, a court may order the landlord to give the property back to the tenant, resume the essential service, or fix the conditions that make the unit unlivable.
-The court may also hold a second hearing 10 days after the first hearing and may find that the tenant is entitled to actual damages, statutory damages, and reasonable attorney's fees. (§55.1-1243.1) Redemption (Pay & Stay):
+The court may also hold a second hearing within 10 days of the first hearing and may find that the tenant is entitled to actual damages, statutory damages, and reasonable attorney's fees. (§55.1-1243.1) If a tenant is excluded from the unit because the unit was condemned, the tenant may sue the landlord for actual damages.
+The landlord must return any prepaid rent, security deposit, and rent paid after the unit was condemned. (§55.1-1243.2) Domestic Violence- Right to Change Locks: